 Fellows receive a monthly stipend in addition to reimbursement for reasonable domestic round-trip travel expenses to Montana.

 - Project Topics: The project should focus on natural resource and environmental issues, including the study of property rights and/or innovation.
 The Graduate Fellows program prioritizes research related to water, wildlife, and land, broadly defined.

 - Residency: Graduate Fellows spend two months in residence at PERC, from mid-June to mid-August.

-- Presentations: Graduate Fellows are expected to present two workshops at PERC to outline, report on, and summarize their research findings.
+- Presentations: Graduate Fellows are expected to present two seminars at PERC to outline, report on, and summarize their research findings.

-- Participation: Graduate Fellows are expected to interact with other PERC scholars and fellows while in residence and it is intended that the fellowship period be thought of as an opportunity to either establish or strengthen a continuing relationship with PERC.
+- Participation: Fellows are expected to interact with other PERC scholars and fellows while in residence and to attend seminar presentations by other fellows throughout their stay.

 Learn about previous Graduate Fellows.